Sunday, June 24, 2018

 Yes -- "Harmonium"

-After the album Relayer and 1974 tour, each one of the members of the band Yes recorded solo albums: Singer Jon Anderson recorded Olias of Sunhillow, bassist Chris Squire issued Fish Out of Water, guitarist Steve Howe made Beginnings, drummer Alan White recorded Ramshackled, and keyboardist Patrick Moraz issued Story of I. I wanted to create one single album, something that might have been released by the band had they decided not to issue solo albums.
+After the album Relayer and the 1974 tour, each member of the band Yes recorded solo albums: Singer Jon Anderson recorded Olias of Sunhillow, bassist Chris Squire issued Fish Out of Water, guitarist Steve Howe made Beginnings, drummer Alan White recorded Ramshackled, and keyboardist Patrick Moraz issued Story of I. I wanted to create one single album, something that might have been released by the band had they decided not to issue solo albums.

 Five solo albums provide a lot of songs to choose from, but which ones are the most likely to have been on a Yes album?
 Actually, the band gives us the clues because in 1976 Yes went on tour and performed several of the solo songs.
 These include: